-Under the original wording in Amendment No. 46, while a non-residential plot ratio of less than 1.5 could be approved where a proposed development will significantly increase employment in the precinct, there is still a mandatory minimum non-residential plot ratio of 1.0.
-However the modified version of Amendment No. 46 prevents the decision-maker from ever allowing a non-residential plot ratio of less than 1.5.
+Under the original wording in Amendment No. 46, in the Special Design Area, while a nonresidential plot ratio of less than 1.5 could be approved where a proposed development will significantly increase employment in the precinct, there is still a mandatory minimum non-residential plot ratio of 1.0.
+However the modified version of Amendment No. 46 prevents the decision-maker from ever allowing a non-residential plot ratio of less than 1.5 on sites in the Special Design Area.

 Most of the land comprising the South Perth Station Precinct is within the 'Scott-Richardson' and 'Mends' sub-precincts.
 Based on the original version of Amendment No. 46, every development in those sub-precincts would be required to include non-residential floor space representing a plot ratio in the range between 1.5 and 1.0.
 Collectively, these developments will consolidate the precinct as an employment destination, to an ever-increasing extent as successive developments proceed.
 Even based on the requirement in the original version of Amendment No. 46, many submitters are concerned about a significant over-supply of commercial floor space rendering development not commercially viable on sites which are not in the Special Design Area.
-This over-supply would be exacerbated by the proposed mandatory 1.5 non-residential plot ratio.
-Precinct Objectives (a) and (b) and Guidance Statement (a) referred to above will still be comfortably satisfied without increasing the non-residential plot ratio to a mandatory 1.5.
+Those submitters say that this over-supply would be exacerbated by the proposed mandatory 1.5 non-residential plot ratio.